The Legend of Zorro: Reception

 The Legend of Zorro currently holds a rating of 47 out of 100 on Metacritic, based on 33 reviews, indicating "mixed or average reviews".
-It holds a 27% "Rotten" score on review aggregator Rotten Tomatoes, based on 139 reviews with an average rating of 4.8/10.
-The site's critics consensus states, "Zorro can survive a lot of things, but it looks like he can't survive marriage".
+It holds a 27% "Rotten" score on review aggregator Rotten Tomatoes, based on 139 reviews.
+The site's critics consensus states: "Zorro can survive a lot of things, but it looks like he can't survive marriage".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave the film a below-average review, awarding it one and a half out of four stars, commenting that "of all of the possible ideas about how to handle the Elena character, this movie has assembled the worst ones."
 James Berardinelli of ReelViews gave The Legend of Zorro two out of four stars, saying that "the action is routine", "the chemistry between the two leads, which was one of the highlights of The Mask of Zorro, has evaporated during the intervening years", and that the movie "fails to recapture the pleasure offered by The Mask of Zorro."

-Stephanie Zacharek of Salon.com praised the film, calling it "entertaining, bold, and self-effacing at once", noting the civic and parental questions it raises.
+Stephanie Zacharek of Salon praised the film, calling it "entertaining, bold, and self-effacing at once", noting the civic and parental questions it raises.
 Slate Magazine critic David Edelstein also praised the film, in particular the action scenes, villains, and chemistry between Banderas and Zeta-Jones.
 Mick LaSalle of the San Francisco Chronicle said the film was "watchable – not remotely enjoyable, but watchable."
 Nathan Rabin of The Onions A.V.
 Club gave the film a lukewarm review, saying that "director Martin Campbell doles out action sequences stingily", and added that "The Legend of Zorro still feels like a half-hearted shrug of a sequel."
 Brian Lowry of Variety said that The Legend of Zorro is "considerably less charming than The Mask of Zorro", but added that the film "gets by mostly on dazzling stunt work and the pleasure of seeing its dashing and glamorous leads back in cape and gown."
 Lisa Schwarzbaum of Entertainment Weekly awarded the film a "B−" score.
 Schwarzbaum said that "too many scenes emphasize gross butchery over the elegance of the blade", but added that the film is "well-oiled" and praised the "fancy fight sequences".

 Stephen Hunter of The Washington Post reacted negatively, calling The Legend of Zorro "a waste of talent, time, and money" and "stupid and boring".
 Marc Savlov of the Austin Chronicle was also not impressed, remarking that "there are precious few things for a Zorro fan – or a film fan, for that matter – not to loathe about The Legend of Zorro."
 The film did reasonably well at the box office, grossing $142,400,065 internationally, but did not match the success of its predecessor.